An improved Green's function algorithm applied to quantum transport in carbon nanotubes

-{(Color online.)
-Device scheme~\cite{NJPhys.16.123026}.
-A system with infinite length is divided into a finite central region C and two semi-infinite electrodes L (left) and R (right), connected to C. C contains an arbitrary scattering region. $\hamilton_\mathrm{L/C/R}$ are the Hamiltonian matrices of the corresponding parts L/C/R. $\coupling_\mathrm{LC/CR/LR}$ are the coupling matrices connecting two of these parts, but $\coupling_\mathrm{LR}$ is assumed to be negligible.} \end{articlefigure}

 In this section we give a brief overview about the common equilibrium quantum transport theory~\cite{Datta2005}, which tells us how to calculate electronic properties like density of states, electron density, transmission, and conductance.
 Let us consider the device system shown in figure \ref{JCP2:fig:Device}.
 This is an infinite system with a scattering region at the center (C), which is finite in transport direction, and semi-infinite regions to the left (L) and the right (R) of C, the electrodes.
 The whole quasi one-dimensional system is not periodic in the plane perpendicular to the transport direction.
-The electrodes act as the reservoirs of an open system and provide and absorb electrons, which are transmitted through the system and scattered within the scattering region C. For such a device, the Schr\"odinger equation within a real-space non-orthogonal basis reads \begin{articleequation} \hamilton_\mathrm{tot}\varPsi = E\overlap_\mathrm{tot}\varPsi \quad\text{with}\quad \hamilton_\mathrm{tot} = \quad ,\quad \overlap_\mathrm{tot} = \quad . \end{articleequation} $\hamilton_\mathrm{L/C/R}$ are the Hamiltonian matrices of the corresponding regions. $\coupling_\mathrm{LC/CL/RC/CR}$ are the Hamiltonian coupling matrices between two of these regions.
-If the central region is large enough, i.e. larger than the maximum interaction distance, the coupling between L and R can be neglected, $\coupling_\mathrm{LR/RL}=0$. $\overlap_\mathrm{L/C/R}$ are the corresponding overlap matrices. $\overlap_\mathrm{LC/CL/RC/CR}$ are the overlap matrices for the coupling of two of these regions.
-For fixed $E$, we can get rid of the $\overlap$~terms by hiding them in the $\hamilton$ and $\coupling$ terms with the substitution \begin{articleequation} \hamilton := \hamilton - E(\overlap-\mathcal{I}) \quad,\quad \coupling := \coupling - E\overlapcoupling \quad. \end{articleequation} $\mathcal{I}$ is the identity matrix of appropriate dimension.
-After this, (\ref{JCP2:eqn:Schroedinger}) transforms into an orthonormal-like equation with the new $\hamilton$ and $\coupling$, which will be used within all subsequent explanations.
+The electrodes act as the reservoirs of an open system and provide and absorb electrons, which are transmitted through the system and scattered within the scattering region C. For such a device, the Schr\"odinger equation within a real-space non-orthogonal basis reads